jacestk/openassharepoint/README.md

 # openassharepoint
-Open offices files from nextCloud/OwnCloud webinterface on >IE11
+Open Microsoft Office files from nextCloud/OwnCloud webinterface on >IE11

 ## Information for local and no secure nextCloud server
 Change these values in regedit: